diego-ramos130/python-dbfz-dustloop-scraper/README.md

 # How To Use:
 My python experience is extremely limited, so bear with me.

-You want to `git clone [this repo]`, `pip install scrapy` (assuming you have pip already) inside of that repo's directory, and then `scrapy run spider dbfz/the/spider/you/want/to/run.py -0 nameofjsonfile.json`. that'll get you off the ground.
+You want to `git clone [this repo]`, `pip install scrapy` (assuming you have pip already) inside of that repo's directory, and then `scrapy runspider dbfz/the/spider/you/want/to/run.py -0 nameofjsonfile.json`. that'll get you off the ground.

 # Shoutouts to